Visit the Abbey of the Arts online retreat platform to access your programs:

 Sung Response O God of Love, we witness to your presence.

 Gracious Healer, sometimes we hurt and hurt.
-Our pain can become so normalized that we stop praying for relief, we stop asking for and seeking help.
+Our pain can become so normalized that we stop praying for relief, we stop asking for or seeking help.
 In times when our suffering is prolonged, keep us mindful of the saints whose lives were dedicated to the healing arts.
 Saint Hildegard was a woman of prayer, an artist, musician, mystic, and medicine woman.
 When we need healing, guide us to ask for her prayers, and even look into her healing remedies that remain for our benefit to this day.
 St. Hildegard, pray for us, send us relief for our ills.
 For this we give our gratitude.

 Sung Response O God of Love, we witness to your presence.